 With our free College Match tool, you can see your very own net price estimate for nearly every college in the US—including what financial aid you’re likely to get, and your estimated debt upon graduation!
 Having a more personalized estimate can help you narrow down colleges.
 You’ll find that many schools are more affordable than you imagined.

 Additionally, you can discover your acceptance odds and track your application status with our tool!

 How to Pay for College

 The average cost can be more than a little daunting.
 So how do you pay for it all?
 First and foremost: scholarships and grants.
-They’re the best way to pay, since they don’t have to be repaid.
-After that, check out work study programs, federal student loans, and finally private student loans.
+They’re the best way to pay since students don’t have to repay those.
+After that, check out work-study programs, federal student loans, and finally private student loans.
 Prioritize your financial aid opportunities to lower what you have to pay.